darkfoxdx/Dialog/README.md

+# Projecteugene Dialog
-# Projecteugene Dialog<br/>Simple Dialog Builder using RxJava and Databinding
+Simple Dialog Builder using RxJava and Databinding

 This is a simplified Android dialog fragment builder which is easily customizable.
 Instead of extending the DialogFragment class each time, you can set the values using the builder and display it.
 Features includes handling configurable buttons,